ZoeAnsari/InferringSNdustwithNN/README.md

- 2. To re-train the neural network with an actual observational data, change ... “path”s in __init__.py, for reading the data and training the neural network.
+ 2. To re-train the neural network with a different set of filters (e.g. filter sets of other instruments), change the path for reading the following tabels under '##read the preprocessed data' comment in __init__training.py:<br/>
+'y_data' as the target values<br/>
+'otherfeatures' the other parameters of the simulated SEDs that are not included in the training neither as input nor the target values<br/>
+'X_mags_cutoff' as the synthetic magnitudes from a set of filters of a desired instrument*.<br/>

+  *For producing synthetic magnitudes of our MOCASSIN SEDs with other photometric bandpass filters, download the corresponding transmission curves from [Spanish Virtual Observatory](http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php?mode=browse&gname=JWST&asttype=) and upload them in Data->bands directory.
+Then follow the example code in "src->preprocessing" and change the JWST filters to the desired set of filters.

 ## Acknowledgement